 ASE G1 Maintenance & Lt.
 Repair Practice Test

 16. The battery is overheating, and the headlights shine brighter when the engine is revved to 2500 RPM.
-Which of the following will result in this condition?
+Which of the following could be the cause?

 - B. A faulty voltage regulator.